 They answered, “We want to see!
 Open our eyes!
 The Bible says Jesus had compassion and touched their eyes.
 And immediately their eyes received sight, and they followed Him.

 God is merciful.
-So when stressful situations arise, meditate on God’s mercy.
+So when stressful situations arise, only believe,.
+Begin to meditate on God’s mercy.
 When everything else fails, look to God.
 Simply say, “Lord, have mercy,” and God will come to you.

 Lord, today I am asking you to have mercy on me.
 I know You will not let my troubles consume me because you care for me.
 Help me see those things I cannot see.
 Today Lord, I Thank You for mercy.